 Puerto Rico relief and recovery efforts in the aftermath of Hurricanes Irma and Maria.

-Picture of the disaster that occurred after Hurricane Maria and Irma
+Destruction that occurred after Hurricane Maria and Irma

 Since the passage of Hurricane Maria, numerous accounts continue to circulate of the widespread destruction of homes, schools, hospitals, and even whole towns in Puerto Rico.
 Many Puerto Ricans, both there and in the diaspora, remain unable to reach family and friends throughout the territory because vast swaths of Puerto Rico remain without communication.
 Moreover, reliable news outlets in Puerto Rico estimate that once communication and transportation are reestablished throughout the territory, the official death toll from Hurricane Maria could soar.
 Still, the U.S. federal government’s response to the crisis in this US territory has been lackluster at best, even though Puerto Ricans are U.S. citizens.